ng-Classic/ng-classic/docs/BRANCHES.md

-# Angular ClassicBranching and Versioning: A Practical Guide
+# Angular Classic Branching and Versioning: A Practical Guide

-This guide explains how the Angular Classicteam manages branches and how those branches relate to merging PRs and publishing releases.
+This guide explains how the Angular Classic team manages branches and how those branches relate to merging PRs and publishing releases.
 Before reading, you should understand [Semantic Versioning](https://semver.org/#semantic-versioning-200).